crisvond/Auto-Token-Distribution/README.md

 ## Overview

-This project automates the process of distributing ERC20 rewards to NFT holders by managing NFT ownership data and facilitating the distribution process based on that data.
+This project automates the distribution of ERC20 rewards to NFT holders by managing NFT ownership data and facilitating the distribution process based on that data.
 The project supports both manual and automated reward distribution mechanisms.

 ## Project Structure